 Additionally, IM-Exec maintains a Roster of Membership on IM-Exec updated annually after IM-Exec elections.
 IM-Exec maintains Rosters for IMC consisting of site primary contacts and attendance by verifying the SiteIM annually and recording the representatives in attendance at the annual IMC meeting.
 IM-Exec also maintains a Roster of Actions that includes important IMC and IM-Exec decisions, decision types, requestor, and approving body for requests (see appendix 12.2 for list of types of action including RFC, RFE, and RFA).
 Rosters of Membership and Rosters of Actions are posted online.

+5. Co-chairs

+One or two people (IMC co-chair(s)) preside over meetings of the IMC and IMC Executive Committee (IM-Exec).
+Co-chairs(s) are non-voting members of the LTER Science Council in accordance with the LTER Bylaws Article IV, Section 2.5 (2017, Revision 5).
+A chair or co-chairs is/are elected by majority vote of the IM-Exec membership and serve a term coincident with the member's remaining term on IM-Exec.
+IM-Exec may fill open co-chair positions at the first IM-Exec meeting after either of these two events: 1) the Annual IMC meeting, or 2) a current co-chair ends their term on IM-Exec early.
+The term of the IMC co-chair(s) is three years.
+Should there be two co-chairs rather than a single chair, it is recommended strongly that the co-chair terms should be staggered.
+Adjustment of term length may be necessary to accommodate staggered terms.
+A co-chair may serve more than one term if that member is re-elected to IM-Exec and if agreed upon by IM-Execre-elected.
+An IMC co-chair must have served at least a partial term as a member of IM-Exec.

+Responsibilities

+Co-chair(s) generally oversee, supervise, and coordinate the governance and communication of the IMC.
+They ensure communication occurs among IMC members as well as between IMC members and other LTER boards, committees, and partners.
+Co-chair(s) will ensure communication between the IMC and the LNO, and will ensure communication between the IMC and the EDI.

 6. Working Groups

 The IMC carries out much of its work through ad hoc working groups (WG).
 IMC members may form a WG spontaneously or a WG may be organized by IM-Exec.
 Membership is voluntary and open to IMC members and associates.
 A WG may be formed to formulate recommendations on information management issues including but not limited to practices, standards, products, approaches, and assessment strategies.
 A WG determines its own leadership, agenda, and types of communication (see appendix 12.3 for examples of types of communication).
 A WG achieves formal status by completing and posting WG Bylaws.

 Working groups may submit documents regarding their work in various forms, including a semi-formal Report on Progress or Request for Comment to IMC and/or IM-Exec.
 A WG may submit formal Requests for Endorsement and Requests for Adoption to IM-Exec.
 IM-Exec reviews a request, records it in their Roster of Actions, and takes appropriate action.
 When wider exposure is recognized as useful or when the request involves mandatory participation by sites and/or the commitment of site or network resources, the request is designated as having significant network consequences and brought before the IMC for discussion and voting (as described in section 3).
-Requests not submitted two weeks prior to an IM-Exec meeting or TC may be considered at the following meeting or TC.
+Requests not submitted two weeks prior to an IM-Exec meeting or Virtual Water Cooler (VWC) may be considered at the following meeting or VWC.